raspberrypilearning/quest-seeker/en/quiz1/question_3.md

   --- feedback ---

+  Correct!
 Actually games development is usually done by a team of people who specialise in the tasks they really enjoy.
 It’s great to know a bit about each of these skills but you don’t need to be brilliant at all of them.

   --- /feedback ---